Mr. Freeze / Dr. Victor Fries

 - Former Child Star: Subverted—because of her medical condition, she had the looks and body of a small child, so even though she started the show when she was 10 and the show ended when she was 20, she still looked like a little kid.

 - Friendly Enemy: She's one of the few of Batman's rogue's that has no personal qualms against Batman and whenever her plans go to waste she surrenders to him without a fight.
 Though that doesn't stop her from trying to kill him if he gets in the way.

 - Happy Fun Ball: Used by her occasionally.

-- Hates the Job, Loves the Limelight: Starts out this way...and then goes waaaay further.
+- Hates the Job, Loves the Limelight: She starts out this way...and then goes waaaay further.

 - Horrible Judge of Character: With Croc.

 - Huge Guy, Tiny Girl: Tiny Girl to Croc in "Love is a Croc".